-Buzzing hostels within walking distance of the circuit, luxury hotels in the heart of the action, rooms with a view.
-Singapore has it all when it comes to places to stay for the 2017 Singapore Grand Prix on September 15-17.
+From buzzing hostels in Chinatown to luxury hotels in the heart of the action, here’s the best places to stay for the 2021 Singapore Grand Prix on October 1-3.

 The ‘F1 night race’ is a major sporting event with an estimated 40 000 plus international visitors converging on the city for the weekend, so good rooms are at a premium and prices are high.
 Luckily, there are ways to avoid the high prices if you are willing to compromise on creature comforts and/or location.
 Booking well in advance also helps.
 We have chosen some of the best Singapore Grand Prix accommodation for F1 fans on all budgets (scroll down if you are looking for the cheaper options.)

 Many of Singapore’s best hotels are located around the Marina Bay street circuit, literally a stone’s throw from the action.
 If you are staying in the right room at one of these luxury hotels (which won’t come cheap on Grand Prix weekend), you don’t even have to buy race tickets as you will have a ring side view of the race from the comfort of your hotel room.
 Be sure to check with the hotel during reservation to be sure you will have a room (or even better, a balcony) with a view.

 The Swissotel is perfectly located next to turn 9, with easy access to two MRT stations (City Hall and Esplanade.)
 Rooms on Grand Prix weekend are priced from $850 SGD per night.

 Located on the inside of the circuit next to turn 6, the Pan Pacific Hotel is an excellent 5-star option.
 The huge rooms, priced from $855 SGD per night, offer great views of the circuit, Singapore Flyer and skyline.